SEIGMA / MAGIC

-In order to assure only the highest quality research, the MGC has assembled an independent gaming research review committee.
-This committee is charged with providing the MGC and research teams with advice and feedback on gaming research design, methods and analysis.
-Where additional expertise is needed, the MGC will seek the advice of top academics and experts with specific subject matter expertise to review reports and advise on research matters.
+In order to assure only the highest quality research, MGC has assembled an independent gaming research peer review committee.
+This committee is charged with providing MGC and research teams with advice and feedback on gaming research design, methods and analysis.
+Where additional expertise is needed, MGC will seek the advice of top academics and experts with specific subject matter expertise to review reports and advise on research matters.
+MGC has selected on open review process (identity of the author and the reviewers are known by all participants) in order to maximize accountability and transparency.
 Members of the Gaming Research Review Committee include:

 Bruce B. Cohen, Ph.D. (chair)